-- From 2019 to 2030, under both modeled scenarios, the number of jobs added from growing subsectors exceeded the number of jobs lost in displaced subsectors by a ratio of approximately ten to one.
-This finding indicates that in the primary sectors, expanding the pipeline for the growing workforce will require considerably more people than simply transitioning over those that have lost employment opportunities in displaced subsectors. - 2.
-The buildings sector accounted for well over half of all the jobs added in growing subsectors from 2019 to 2030, with the most sizeable increases in added jobs found in the residential HVAC and residential shell subsectors.
+- 1. From 2019 to 2030, under both modeled scenarios, the number of jobs added from growing subsectors exceeded the number of jobs lost in displaced subsectors by a ratio of approximately ten to one.
+This finding indicates that in the primary sectors, expanding the pipeline for the growing workforce will require considerably more people than simply transitioning over those that have lost employment opportunities in displaced subsectors. - The buildings sector accounted for well over half of all the jobs added in growing subsectors from 2019 to 2030, with the most sizeable increases in added jobs found in the residential HVAC and residential shell subsectors.
 This finding indicates the need to expand the residential building workforce considerably before 2030 to meet the expected need from either modeled scenario. - 3.
-Conventional fueling stations (gas stations) account for over one-third to almost one-half (depending on the scenario) of all displaced jobs in the primary sectors from 2019 to 2030.
+Conventional fueling stations (gas stations) account for more than 40 percent of all displaced jobs in the primary sectors from 2019 to 2030.
 This finding indicates that traditional fueling stations will likely need to adapt, beyond providing gasoline for cars, or face diminishing opportunities for revenue and employment. - 4.
 In the electricity sector, more mature subsectors like transmission, distribution, and solar will see strong growth between 2019 and 2040, while more nascent subsectors like offshore wind, storage, and hydrogen are expected to experience exponential growth.
-This finding indicates that parts of the growing electricity sector will be able to build upon their current established workforce, while other parts of this sector will almost need to start from the beginning as these subsectors have little, if any, workforce development infrastructure.

-5. In the buildings sector, employment could be significantly impacted under different scenarios where domestic manufacturing within the state of New York was increased.
-If domestic manufacturing was increased to 50 percent produced within the state of New York by 2030, an additional 9,000 to 11,000 jobs would be added under the two modeled scenarios.
-If domestic manufacturing was increased to 100 percent produced within the state of New York by 2030, an additional 25,000 to 30,000 jobs would be added under the two modeled scenarios.
+This finding indicates that parts of the growing electricity sector will be able to build upon their current established workforce, while other parts of this sector will almost need to start from the beginning as these subsectors have little, if any, workforce development infrastructure. - 5.
+In the buildings sector, employment could be significantly impacted under different scenarios where domestic manufacturing within the state of New York was increased.
+If domestic manufacturing was increased to 50 percent produced within the state of New York by 2030, an additional 17,000 to 18,000 jobs would be added under the two modeled scenarios.
+If domestic manufacturing was increased to 100 percent produced within the state of New York by 2030, an additional 42,000 to 44,000 jobs would be added under the two modeled scenarios.

-For more detailed information on the results of the IEO and model sensitivities, please go to pages 30 and 114 of the report.
+For more detailed information on the results of the IEO and model sensitivities, please go to pages 27 and 92 of the report.